 Tracie Noriega, Co-lead for the Asian American Pacific Islander Chapter of the Liberated Ethnic Studies Model Curriculum, currently serves the students of San Lorenzo Unified as the Assistant Superintendent of Educational Services.
 This is her 25th year as an educator having served as a teacher, site administrator, and district office administrator.
 Tracie also serves as the President of FAEAC (Filipino-American Educators Association of CA) and as the Equity Chair and State Committee representative for ACSA (Association of CA School Administrators) Region 6.
 Education became the route she chose to take as she was inspired by her high school teachers who supported her as a teen mom struggling to balance motherhood, education.
 It was Ethnic Studies that helped her to understand her experiences as the daughter of Filipino immigrants living in a predominantly white neighborhood.
-It was Ethnic Studies that helped her to heal.
+It was Ethnic Studies that helped her to realize the detrimental relationship patterns she was perpetuating for herself and her son.
+Ethnic Studies allowed her to heal.
 It was Ethnic Studies that then became her core as a future Educator.
 It is Ethnic Studies and its values that continue to keep her centered as an Educator today and always, as she leads the work of building Ethnic Studies knowledge and opportunities within the districts she leads and others that she may support.